pingcap/docs-cn/dev/reference/tools/tidb-lightning/deployment.md

         # The listening port for metrics gathering.
 Should be open to the monitoring servers.
         tidb_lightning_pprof_port: 8289

-        # The file path that tidb-lightning reads the data source (mydumper SQL dump or CSV) from.
+        # The file path that tidb-lightning reads the data source (Mydumper SQL dump or CSV) from.
         data_source_dir: "{{ deploy_dir }}/mydumper"
         ```